bismuthfoundation/BismuthRPC/RPCServer/Commands.md

   This call returns the random IV used.
 * walletlock  -   * Removes the wallet encryption key from memory, locking the wallet.
 After calling this method, you will need to call walletpassphrase again before being able to call any methods which require the wallet to be unlocked.

+The more the project move forward, the difficult it is to give small tasks for beginners.
+So I won't add more here, but you can look at the code, and if you understand and feel comfortable with it, then pick a function from "To be implemented" and give it a try.
+Tell me via an issue so I know tyou're working on it.

 ## To be implemented